KoushikMuthakana/aws-event-driven-datalake/README.md

 # AWS Event-Driven Data Lake

 ## Overview
 This repository contains the code and infrastructure to create a robust, scalable data lake using AWS services.
 The system is designed to ingest, process, and store events coming from an Amazon Kinesis Data Stream.
-The architecture ensures high performance, scalability, and efficient querying capabilities, making it ideal for processing up to 1 million events per hour.
+The architecture ensures high performance, scalability, and efficient querying capabilities, making it ideal for processing both large and small amounts of data.

 ### Features

-- Scalable Event Ingestion: Utilize Amazon Kinesis Data Streams to handle large volumes of incoming events.
-- Real-time Processing: AWS Lambda functions for real-time deduplication and data transformation.
-- Efficient Storage: Store transformed data in Amazon S3 using efficient columnar formats like Apache Parquet.
-- Partitioned Data: Organize data in S3 partitions for optimized querying and scalability.
+- **Processes Data in Real-Time**: Deduplicates and transforms incoming data immediately to ensure accuracy and relevance.
+- **Stores Data Efficiently**: Saves raw and processed data in a highly efficient format, optimizing storage space and retrieval speed.
+- **Automates Metadata Management**: Automatically discovers and catalogs new data, maintaining up-to-date schemas and metadata.
+- **Handles Incremental Loads**: Processes and transforms new data incrementally, ensuring the data store is always current.
-- Data Lake: Use Databricks for advanced analytics and Business Intelligence (BI) reporting.
+- **Supports Advanced Analytics**: Enables both batch and streaming data processing for comprehensive analytics and business intelligence reporting.
-- Infrastructure as Code: Deploy infrastructure using AWS CloudFormation or Terraform for consistent and repeatable environments.
+- **Ensures Consistency and Repeatability**: Manages the entire architecture with automated, consistent deployment and updates.
+- **Monitors System Health**: Continuously monitors the performance and health of the data pipeline, providing metrics and logs for effective management.
+- **Facilitates Data Recovery**: Provides capabilities to replay events for data recovery and reprocessing as needed.

 ## Architecture